chain4travel/caminojs/README.md

 }
 ```

-## Creating a new AvalancheJS build
+## Creating a new CaminoJS build

-First, all changes to the `master` branch of the AvalancheJS repo should be done solely via github pull requests.
+First, all changes to the `master` branch of the CaminoJS repo should be done solely via github pull requests.
 This is to ensure that only code which has been peer-reviewed ends up in `master`.
 Next, you need your username added to the [`avalanche` npm package](https://www.npmjs.com/package/avalanche) and also confirm that you enable 2fa on your npm account.

 After all the desired changes have been peer-reviewed and merged into the `development` branch then create a final PR to merge `development` in to `master`.
-Name the PR the new AvalancheJS version name.
+Name the PR the new CaminoJS version name.
 Ex: `v3.0.4`.
 In the description list a changelog of the changes which are included in the PR.

 When you merge the PR and the latest and greatest are on the `master` branch then run `yarn release:prepare`.
 This command removes the existing `dist/` and `node_modules/` directories in addition to removing the `yarn.lock` file.
-Next it installs the dependencies, builds AvalancheJS, bundles the build with webpack and runs the test suite.
+Next it installs the dependencies, builds CaminoJS, bundles the build with webpack and runs the test suite.
 If all of this is successful then you are ready to push a new build to npm.

 For this we use the [`np` lib](https://www.npmjs.com/package/np) to push a new build to npm. `np` will prompt you to answer if this is a PATCH, MINOR or MAJOR release and it will handle bumping the version in `package.json` for you.
 You will be prompted for your `OTP` which stands for "one time password."
 This is your 2fa code which you will get from having enabled 2fa on your npm account.